tmtsoftware/csw/docs/src/main/create-component.md

 The configuration file is parsed to a `ComponentInfo` object and injected in the Supervisor actor.
 It is then injected in `ComponentHandlers` while spawning a component.

 The configuration can also contain a list of components and services it wishes to track as dependencies.
-See [Tracking Dependencies](multiple-components/#tracking-dependencies).
+See @ref:[Tracking Dependencies](./multiple-components.md#tracking-dependencies).

-More details about `ComponentInfo` can be referred [here](https://tmtsoftware.github.io/csw-prod/framework/describing-components.html).
+More details about `ComponentInfo` can be referred @ref:[here](./framework.md#describing-components).

 A sample configuration file can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-benchmark/src/main/resources/container.conf).